 The ideal solution is to avoid MER’s, one way to do this to invest on your own by focusing on quality dividend paying stocks.
 I’ve provided another example of Mutual Funds versus Simply Investing here.

 *The mutual fund fees are calculated using the Mutual Fund Fee Calculator.
 Assuming an MER of 2.22% and no loads, after 25 years $10,000 invested in Mutual Funds will cost you $5,613 in fees.

 In 2014 learn how to invest for yourself by yourself.
 No one cares more about your money than you do, not your financial planner, or your mutual fund advisor.
 Therefore it is in your best interest to invest on your own.
 You’ll also be able to reduce your expenses, and control your own financial destiny.

-My online Simply Investing Course is the best and quickest way to learn how to invest successfully; you can watch the first module for free here.
+My online Simply Investing Course is the best and quickest way to learn how to invest successfully.
 In the course I cover everything you need to know, and give you a simple automatic approach to investing confidently.
 Take the steps today to ensure a successful 2014!

 Did you enjoy reading this article?
 If so, I encourage you to sign up for my newsletter and have these articles delivered via e-mail once a month…and it’s free!